-I grew up on the westside of Chicago in the Rockwell Garden projects.
+I grew up on the Westside of Chicago in the Rockwell Garden projects.
 I was surrounded by abuse, drugs, gangs, prostitution, and murder.
-At the age of 12 I smoked pot and took my first drink.
-At the age of 16 I smoked wet stick.
-At the age of 18 a close friend introduced me to crack cocaine and heroin.
+At the age of 12, I smoked pot and took my first drink.
+At the age of 16, I smoked wet stick.
+At the age of 18, a close friend introduced me to crack cocaine and heroin.
 My life was now out of control.
 I had my first child at the age of 21 and my second child soon after at the age of 22.
 I was in a very abusive relationship with a man which I now have four children.
-At the age of 24 I sold my body to support my drug addiction.
-By the age of 30 I had five children.
+At the age of 24, I sold my body to support my drug addiction.
+By the age of 30, I had five children.
 In 1994 I lost custody of all my children.
 I met this older guy who supported my cocaine and heroin addiction.
 This continued until 2009.

 I called my God-sister and told her I was sick and tired of getting high.
 She said she knew someone that can help me.
 That person was Latriste.
-We all grew up on the westside of Chicago in the Rockwell projects.
+We all grew up on the Westside of Chicago in the Rockwell projects.
 She called Latriste and asked her to help me and she said “yes.”
-In January of 2009 I ordered my ticket.
+In January of 2009, I ordered my ticket.
 Latriste picked me up at the bus station and took me to Century Plaza to get signed up for assistance and a Rule 25 assessment to get me into treatment.
 I stayed at the Salvation Army for thirty days.
 The Recovery Resource Center called me in in March 2010 to tell me they had a bed for me.

 After I completed my treatment I went into transitional housing at Ascension Place where I resided until I moved into my own apartment.

 Latriste Graham the founder of Coming out of Bondage helped me tremendously.
 She provided me with clothing and personal hygiene items.
 She also picked me up for church every Sunday.
 I now have a relationship with God and my children.
-I enrolled to in school to get my GED.
-I also facilitate a NA group every other week.
+I enrolled in school to get my GED.
+I also facilitate an NA group every other week.
 I am seeing a therapist once a week too because of the years of physical, emotional and drug abuse I experienced.